ertgl/export-map-generator/README.md

 ### Package-JSON Preset

-The Package-JSON preset is designed for projects that include the `package.json` file in their distribution.
+The package-json preset ensures that `package.json` file is explicitly specified in the `exports`, which is required by some environments to access metadata safely.

 <details>
   <summary>